ArataKagan/mern-shopping-list/README.md

 # MERN-shopping-list

-This is Shopping List app made with Node, Express, React/Redux, and MongoDB with Restful API architecture.
+This is a shopping list app made with Node, Express, React/Redux, and MongoDB with Restful API architecture.
-Please check out the production site from [here](https://guarded-crag-55709.herokuapp.com/)
+Please see the production site [here](https://guarded-crag-55709.herokuapp.com/).
 ___

 ## Technical Choices

 ### Overall:

 This is my first attempt to create a full stack application and the bulk of the time was spent on researching the best way to arthitect a full-stack application, best technical stack to use and investigating new tools I haven't dealt with before (Redux and MongoDB).
-Although it was great learning experience to enrich my understanding of full-stack application's architecture, I wasn't able to manage time correctly to satisfy all the required features.
+Although it was a great learning experience to enrich my understanding of full-stack application's architecture, I wasn't able to complete all of the required features in the time given to me.

 ### React/Redux:

 - Reason of the choice:

-Since I have prior experience building react application and it's suited for buidling progressive web application with its performant and fast rendering, I've chosen React.
-Through building this app, I have tried to incorporate Redux, state management library and learned the concepts of the Redux.
+I've chosen React because I have prior experience building React applications and it's suited for building progressive web applications with its performance and fast rendering.
+Through building this app, I have tried to incorporate Redux, state management library and learned the concepts of Redux.

 - What I've learnt:

-I learnt that Redux requires to set up a complex boiler plate codes in order to apply the Redux's flow.
+I learnt that Redux requires setting up complex boiler plate codes in order to apply Redux's flow.
 Also, I've realized that it requires additional learning/hands on experience to make React/Redux communicate with the database through its API endpoints.
-Because of the time constraint, I wasn't able to accomplish a couple of minimal requirements including making a request to update the existing item to the mongo Database, check on and off the item purchased checkbox, and configuring the router for displaying a register/login page.
+Because of the time constraint, I wasn't able to accomplish a few of the requirements including making a request to update the existing item to the Mongo Database, check on and off the item purchased checkbox, and configuring the router for displaying a register/login page.

 ### Node/Express:

-Since I have an experience building Node applications and its great compatibility with React library, I've chosen Node/Express for back-end.
+Since I have experience building Node applications and it has great compatibility with React library, I've chosen Node/Express for the back-end.

 ### MongoDB/Mongoose/mLab:

 - Reason of the choice:

-Due to its ample resources online introducing how to hook up with mLab's cloud database management and Node, I've chosen MongoDB.
+Due to its ample resources online introducing how to connect with mLab's cloud database management and Node, I've chosen MongoDB.

 ___